wolter/CustomModules/modules/alexa/README.md

 ## Node: callAlexaAPI

-Call Alexa API in a generic manner and implicitly handle the authentication (using the Alexa consent token `input.data.context.System.user.permissions.consentToken`).
+Call Alexa API in a generic manner and set the authentication token implicitly (using the Alexa API access token `ci.data.context.System.apiAccessToken`).
 Mainly for testing purpose.

 ## Node: getDeviceAddress